-Name of site Distance from Local significance Name of Site local Local Significance community 1.
-Abbey View West Close to Home Farm Informal footpaths have been provided around the perimeter by the Parish Council, which also ensures the local residents with any form of disability can enjoy this public open space as the footpaths provide a safe and level access.
-2. Abbey View East Running west of Northolme Community Centre Informal footpaths have been provided around the perimeter by the Parish Council, which also ensures that the local residents with any form of disability can enjoy this public open space as the footpaths provide a safe and level access.
+Name of site Distance from Local significance Trainio or one local community 20 can organicanica 1.
+Abbey View West Close to Home Farm Informal footpaths have been provided around the perimeter by the Parish Council, which also ensures that the local residents with any form of disability can enjoy this public open space as the footpaths provide a safe and level access.
 This has proven to be popular with Wheelchair users, cyclists / walkers and anyone else who enjoy outdoor activities.
-3. Jubilee Field Central to the community close to Northolme Community Centre An area of bio diversity with clear informal walked grassed footways.
-This area is part of the Local Communities aspiration to have a managed informal public open space where all walks of life can come and enjoy the wildflower meadow and natural beauty.
-The Parish has developed a local management 4.
-Coppin Rise South of Belmont Rd, within close proximity to Belmont Community Centre plan for this purpose.
-Area designated as public open space with the provision of a children's play area for the whole local community to enjoy.
+2. Abbey View East Running west of Northolme Community Centre Informal footpaths have been provided by the Parish Council, which also ensures that the local residents with any form of disability can enjoy this public open space as the footpaths provide a safe and level access.
+This has proven to be popular with Wheelchair users, cyclists / walkers and anyone else who enjoy outdoor activities.
+3. Jubilee Field Central to the community close to Northolme Community centre An area of bio diversity with clear informal walked grassed footways.
+This is area is part of the Local Communities aspiration to have a managed informal public open space where all walks of life can come and enjoy the wildflower meadow.
+The Parish has developed a local management plan for this purpose.
+4. Coppin Rise South of Belmont rd, within close proximity to Belmont Community centre Area designated as public open space with the provision of a childrens play area for the whole local community to enjoy.
 This also aids and encourages physical activity for the younger generation.
-5. Northolme Community Centre Open space adjacent to Northolme Community Centre, off Northolme Road The area has been equipped with a much used Infants and Junior play park for use by the local community.
-The open space is mainly used by younger members of the community for various sporting activities which encourages physical activities.
-This is also used to hold the Belmont Summer/Fun day which is open to the local community.
+5 Northolme Community Centre Open space adjacent to Northolme Community Centre, off Northolme Road For mainly the younger generation to enjoy the open space with the playing of various sporting activities.
+This is also used to hold the Belmont Summer /Funday day which is open to the local community.
+This also aids and encourages physical activity for the younger generation.

-Figure 8 - Local Green Spaces Justification
+Figure 8 - Designated Local Green Spaces